 Linton Village College is committed to working in partnership with students and parents.
-We believe in a do.

-Pupil Centred Approach and are committed to ensuring the need of the student is at the heart of what we speak to any member of staff including the SENCo throughout the year for any reason.
+We believe in a Pupil Centred Approach and are committed to ensuring that the need of the student is at the heart of what we do.
+We have held a successful Parent Forum with a focus of supporting students with SEND.
+We also provide a SEND newsletter for parents, signposting information and celebrating student success.

-The school welcomes feedback from parents all year round and parents can make an appointment to
+The school welcomes feedback from parents all year round and parents can make an appointment to speak to any member of staff including the SENCo throughout the year for any reason.